net-tools/simple_framework/README.md

 When an exception occurs or when you want a command to fail on purpose, the framework will do some specific stuff.

 #### Exceptions : the framework handles then

 Exceptions thrown (and not catched by your code) during code execution are catched in the `run()` method of `Controller` object and a specific screen with all required data for debugging is displayed (and the script is halted).
 For your information, this debugging data is formatted by `Nettools\Core\ExceptionHandlers\SimpleExceptionHandler` (you may refer to the Nettools\Core package to read more documentation : http://net-tools.ovh/api-reference/net-tools/Nettools/Core/ExceptionHandlers.html ).

-You may set another exception handler (for example, you don't want debug data displayed on screen and prefer sending debug data to the webadmin by email) ; to do so, when creating the `$app` object, create a `Registry` named `appcfg` and set its `application->exceptionHandler` value to a handler of your choice (however, it must inherit from `Nettools\Core\ExceptionHandlers\ExceptionHandler`).
+You may set another exception handler (for example, you don't want debug data displayed on screen and prefer sending debug data to the webadmin by email) ; to do so, when creating the `$app` object, create a `Registry` named `appcfg` and set its `application->exceptionHandler` value to a handler of your choice (however, it must inherit from `Nettools\Core\ExceptionHandlers\ExceptionHandler`, such as `Nettools\Core\ExceptionHandlers\PublicExceptionHandler` which display on screen a short message about exception, with no debug data ; debug data is sent to postmaster@yourdomain.com as email body and attachment with stack trace).

 #### Error cases : failures